slicervm/docs.slicervm.com/docs/examples/cursor-cli-agent.md

 ```

 ## Taking it further

+You can learn more about the [Cursor CLI here](https://docs.cursor.com/en/cli/overview) and its [headless usage here](https://docs.cursor.com/en/cli/headless)

 If your agent doesn't need to browse the web, then you can speed up the boot by removing the Playwright instructions.